ryanatkn/gro/src/docs/unbundledDevelopment.md

 Gro differs in some significant ways:

-- Snowpack is focused on frontend websites, and Gro is designed to support frontends along with servers and libraries.
+- Snowpack is focused on frontend websites, while Gro is designed for servers and libraries alongside frontends.
 - Snowpack is designed to be mostly agnostic to your technology choices and supports a wide plugin ecosystem to cater to many choices.
   Gro's goal is to provide a fully integrated, focused, and opinionated experience